 *Boo Boo is my nickname for Seren.
 I couldn’t tell you why, but it’s better than her original nickname which was Chubbernut Squash.

 Bonds have fixed principal value and yield if held to maturity.
 Prices of fixed-income securities may fluctuate due to inflation, credit and interest rate changes.
 Investors may lose money if bonds are sold before maturity.

-Registered associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors Corp.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors Corp.
+Registered associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and investment advisory services offered through LPL Financial., a broker/dealer (member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
 CRN-2773129-101419